imazahar/JavaProjects/Multiplication/README.md

 To run the multiplication please edit multiply.bat.
 Change the path of jdk8 (64 bit) bin to the path on your system.
 Save and close the startgame.bat.
 Run multiply.bat !!

+## Built With

+* Eclipse Java IDE, Java 8

+## Deployment and Run
+To run the game please edit startgame.bat.
+Change the path of jdk8 (64 bit) bin to the path on your system.
+Save and close the startgame.bat.
+Run startgame.bat to play knight rider game.
+Enjoy !!

+## Contributing

+TBD

+## Versioning

+TBD

+## Authors

+* **Azaharuddin**

+## License

+This project is not licensed yet, once I will submitt, I will put note about license.
+Feel free to use it.

+## Acknowledgments

+* Java 8 collection APIs